What is an endoscopy?

 We have a range of endoscopic equipment here at Northwest Referrals, however most commonly we use rigid and flexible scopes, depending on the body cavity of interest.
 Our flexible fibreoptic endoscope is suitable for gastrointestinal, oesophageal, small intestines, stomach and colon, where our rigid scope is used for investigation in the vagina, nasal cavities, bronchi amongst other cavities.
 Our endoscope also has a biopsy facility so that we can take a sample of the area of interest to send to our pathology specialists for further investigation.

-Pros/cons of endoscopy
+Pros/cons of the interventional endoscopy

 Pros of endoscopy